 Kimberly Desmarais, partner: Our market-leading and global Financial Markets Practice advises financial institutions, asset managers, private funds, and companies across all aspects of the financial markets spectrum.
 Our lawyers handle public and private financings, regulatory matters, and disputes, offering collaborative, client-focused counsel on both routine and complex, cutting edge matters.
 With subgroups specializing in banking, finance, capital markets, litigation, and regulation, we also emphasize areas like ESG, private credit, fintech, and structured finance.
 These groups foster thought leadership, entrepreneurship, and help lawyers develop expertise tailored to client needs.

 Kimberly Pustulka, partner: Full Service.
-Jones Day’s Financial Markets practice was built to be full service and bring all of the relevant corporate finance expertise together to effectively and efficiently serve our clients’ needs.
+Jones Day’s Financial Markets practice was built to be full service, bringing all relevant corporate finance expertise together to effectively and efficiently serve our clients’ needs.
+This isn't just a collection of different practices; it's a truly integrated team designed to provide seamless, client-first solutions.
 Our Financial Markets practice is a large umbrella under which many subpractices work together, including banking, capital markets, real estate finance, securities litigation and derivatives.
-We represent both issuers and lenders, so we have deep knowledge and understanding of corporate finance transactions from all perspectives.
+Because we represent both issuers and lenders, we see every angle of the deal, which means we can anticipate issues before they become problems, providing a level of strategic foresight that sets us apart.

 CA: How did the practice come about and what are the benefits of structuring it in its current form?